 While my Tarot card of “Balloon Ship Armageddon” is dated August 8, 2003, I didn’t think of the phrase as a writable novel until I digitally colorized the card in June 2015.
 Even then it was just a concept with no plot.
 Since then I’d idly mused about Jonathan James, or else Jack Commer, captaining a Balloon Ship Armageddon, but the February 2018 dream below was the first spark of getting anything underway.
 Within a month I’d committed to writing Jack Commer Seven.
-In April and May I interviewed twelve series characters at length and published the interviews on the blog.
-At 22,956 words, this effort was around a quarter of the length of the first draft.
-The interviews were an unusually high energy warm-up to beginning the novel, though just a small amount of the interview wording found its way into the rough draft.
+In April and May 2018 I interviewed twelve series characters at length and published the interviews on the blog (links below).
+The interviews were an unusually high energy warm-up to beginning the novel.

 In Book Six, The SolGrid Rebellion, Jack’s son Jonathan James wound up trapped inside a solid chromium pyramid after being obliterated by a Martian shattergun.
 In Balloon Ship Armageddon he’s successfully separated from the pyramid to become a Wounded robot, though the two companions trapped inside the pyramid with him, Rick Ballard and T’ohj’puv, die horribly.
 The Wounded are a robotic race that infiltrate civilizations in order to steal all the energy from their stars to create quasar artworks billions of light years away.

 Jonathan James heads to the Greater Magellanic Cloud, a satellite galaxy of the Milky Way 163,000 light years away.
 Ailyuae, the world he conquers there, has no electricity, even down to the subatomic level, and for 124,400 years the leaderless Wounded robots deposited on this planet have fought endless senseless wars floating in balloon ships, since the oceanic surface of the planet is toxic.
-After he defeats all his enemies with balloon ship Armageddon, Jonathan James realizes he’s Lord Wounded, destined to initiate an Anti-Dark Energy Lens that will destroy the Orion Arm of the Milky Way, including the troublesome Sol which has resisted Wounded attempts at takeover.
+After he defeats all his enemies with balloon ship Armageddon, Jonathan James realizes he’s destined to destroy the Orion Arm of the Milky Way, including the troublesome Sol which has resisted Wounded attempts at takeover.

 Meanwhile, Amy Nortel, a Wounded spy and the doctor who rescued Jonathan James from the pyramid, turns out to have been Jack Commer’s English AP teacher back in high school.
-And robot Laurie Lachrer 283 decides she’s much more qualified to fly in the Typhoon VII as Jack’s physician/engineer than the human Laurie Lachrer she’s modeled on.
-Unfortunately, the Marsport Automated Transport System, which has gotten too much of a grip on United System Space Force software, agrees with the robot’s assessment, and stymies Jack’s search for his traitorous son.
+And robot Laurie Lachrer 283 decides she’s much more qualified as Jack’s Typhoon VII physician/engineer than the human Laurie Lachrer she’s modeled on.
+Unfortunately, the Marsport Automated Transport System, which has come to dominate United System Space Force software, agrees with the robot’s assessment and stymies Jack’s search for his traitorous son.

 The Long Journey from The Martian Marauders to Balloon Ship Armageddon

-The idea for a seventh book to conclude the series originated with Jack’s wife Amav’s declaration at the end of Book Six, The SolGrid Rebellion, that she and Jack ought to mount a search for their traitorous son Jonathan James.
+The idea for a seventh book to conclude the series originated with Jack’s wife’s declaration at the end of Book Six, The SolGrid Rebellion, that she and Jack ought to mount a search for their renegade son Jonathan James.
 But there was no plot beyond that, which Jack and Amav both lamented in their blog interviews with me this spring.

 I’m not killing off main characters in Seven, or otherwise making an Eight impossible, as, who knows, I may want to compose Eight a few decades from now.
 One purpose in declaring this the last Jack Commer novel was to open space for completely new writing after Book Seven.
 While the daily self may quail at not being up to such a task, deeper levels know there’s a vast unknown novel waiting, a blank at this moment despite recent unproductive idea strip mining experiments.
 But in any case I’m certain “space opera” isn’t my fate.